Weierstton/Second-Quantization/README.md

 ## Latest update

-The Scattering theory of bounded state -- the Bethe-Slapter equation, and the linear reponse theory of near-equilibrum field.
+The Scattering theory of bounded state -- the Bethe-Salpeter equation.
+Corrections on the BSC theory of Fermi liquid model in superconductor.
 Appendix for homology theory, and covering space.

 Scattering in the external field and statistical dissipation theory coming next.